bhits/pcm-api/README.md

 # Patient Consent Management API

-Patient Consent Management (PCM) API is one of the core components of the Consent2Share (C2S) system.
-PCM provides APIs for patients to manage their electronic consents including consent creation, consent audit, consent eSignature, consent export, and patient provider list management.
-An electronic patient consent is a digital agreement created and electronically signed by the patient to select:
+The Patient Consent Management (PCM) API is one of the core components of the Consent2Share (C2S) application.
+The PCM provides APIs for patients to manage their electronic consents including consent creation, consent audit, consent eSignature, consent export, and patient provider list management.
+An electronic patient consent is a digital agreement created and electronically signed by the patient to do the following:

-1. which *sensitive categories* of health information he or she wishes to share,
+1. Select which *sensitive categories* of health information he or she wishes to share
-2. which *purposes* the medical information may be used,
+2. Select the *purposes* for which the medical information may be used
-3. identify the provider *from* whom the information can be disclosed,
+3. Identify the provider *from* whom the information can be disclosed
-4. identify the provider *to* whom the information can be disclosed,
+4. Identify the provider *to* whom the information can be disclosed
-5. record the date when the consent *goes into effect*,
+5. Record the date when the consent *goes into effect*
-6. identify the *expiration date*.
+6. Identify the *expiration date* of the consent

 The value sets, downloaded from [VSAC](https://vsac.nlm.nih.gov/), are a set of concept codes mapped to various *sensitive categories* that are intended for use by organizations exchanging personally identifiable protected health information to perform data segmentation based on the patient’s privacy preferences in his or her consent.